bundickm/TL_Resources/Unit_1/Sprint 1/Day 2.md

 Post the following:
 ```
 If you haven't done so already, please look over the training kit for tomorrow: https://learn.lambdaschool.com/ds/module/recLMyOUPqsW4wm90/

+You should also read this chapter of The Data Science Hanbook: https://jakevdp.github.io/PythonDataScienceHandbook/03.07-merge-and-join.html
 ```